 Compared to Disney World's sprawling campus, Universal Orlando is relatively compact.
 Instead of having to deal with the Mouse's sometimes frustrating transportation system and the long time it can take to get from one place to another, guests staying at most of Universal’s hotels can easily stroll to the parks and CityWalk.

-Granted, it's a bit of a hike from the most outlying properties, Cabana Bay and Portofino Bay, but the garden path that connects all of the hotels is lovely.
-Water taxis, which operate frequently, travel to all hotels except Cabana Bay.
+Granted, it's a bit of a hike from the most outlying properties, Cabana Bay and Portofino Bay, but the garden path that connects most of the hotels is lovely.
+(Universal's Endless Summer Resort is located off campus and requires shuttle buses to navigate to and from the parks.)
+Water taxis, which operate frequently, travel to all hotels except Cabana Bay and Endless Summer.
 Shuttle buses, which also make frequent stops, are available at all hotels.

 Get Immersed in the Hotels' Great Themes

 Sure, you could stay at a nearby Best Western or a Ramada Inn.
 But where's the fun in that?
-The clever folks at Universal Creative have done a great job injecting huge doses of whimsy into all of the properties.
+The clever folks at Universal Creative have done a great job injecting huge doses of whimsy into all of the properties, even the Value ones.
 Like the themed lands and attractions at the parks, the resort's hotels immerse guests in fanciful environments.
 You could escape to the Caribbean at Sapphire Falls or indulge in music memorabilia at the Hard Rock Hotel, for example.

 Bring Your Pets

-Unlike Disney World, which does not allow pets (other than service dogs) at any of its hotels, your furry friends are welcome at all of Universal Orlando's hotels with the exception of Cabana Bay.
+Unlike Disney World, which does not allow pets (other than service dogs) at any of its hotels, your furry friends are welcome at all of Universal Orlando's hotels with the exception of Cabana Bay and Endless Summer.
 You couldn't take your dog into the theme parks for a ride aboard, say, The Amazing Adventures of Spider-Man, but if you are among those who like to take their pets along on vacations, Universal will throw you a bone at its hotels.

-There are some wonderful restaurants inside the resort's hotels.
-All of the hotels offer full-service, quick-service, and grab-and-go eateries.
+There are some wonderful restaurants inside the resort's hotels, including full-service, quick-service, and grab-and-go eateries.
 Among the standouts are: The Palm Restaurant at Hard Rock Hotel, Mama Della's Ristorante at Portofino Bay, and Strong Water Tavern at Sapphire Falls.

 With the opening of Universal’s Endless Summer Resort in 2019, guests now have the opportunity to score room rates well under $100 per night.
 The resort includes both the Surfside Inn and Suites and (opening in March 2020) Dockside Inn and Suites.
 And the two-bedroom suites, which sleep six, are true suites that include a second bedroom with a door.
 The suites are also reasonably priced.